-But they will each ‘go at it’ from a different approach.
+But they will each ‘look at it’ from a different approach.

 You are looking for the best approach to treat your problem – along with consideration to everything else going on in your health, family, habits, and life.

 Treatment options are not all equal.

 For example, there is a big difference between treating a problem with a medication, having a surgery, or using a procedural intervention.
 And, these differences become more extreme as you age, develop comorbidities or other ailments, depending on what work you do, and whether you are providing care for children or other adults.

 We all want to find the best care when we need it.
 But this can be a lot to consider and it does require some investigative work.
 Thankfully, there is a process to find the approach that best fits your needs.

 Due diligence will pay off when you can see the right provider and receive the proper treatment – without the hassle of unnecessarily seeing (and paying for) multiple specialists.

-Here are the two main steps to make sure you find the best specialist.
+Here are the three main steps to make sure you find the best specialist.

 Do Online Research to Find the Best Specialist the First Time

 First, start at the very beginning.

 Do an online search of the most common treatments for your problem.
 Look at several major and local healthcare system websites (i.e., Mayo Clinic, John’s Hopkins Hospital) or government websites (i.e., National Institutes of Health-NIH, Centers for Disease Control).
 Search for your symptom (or the name of your ailment if you know it).
 Look for a link called ‘treatment’ to see a list of the common treatment options.
 Look at the treatment suggestions on 2-4 websites.
 Find the treatments that are on each website.